How to apply

 Applications must be submitted through the University’s online application service, EUCLID.
 Offers cannot be made without a fully completed online application.

-When uploading documents, keep them small to improve processing time and name all documentation appropriately.
+When uploading documents, keep the file size as small as possible to improve processing time.
+Name all documentation appropriately.
 For example: Transcript, Reference 1, and so on.

 Your application will require supporting information, with translations where applicable, including: